Planning the Perfect Tanzania Safari Trip: Parks, Wildlife & Travel Tips

 Each option provides a unique way to experience Tanzania’s remarkable wilderness.

-Best Time to Go on a Tanzania Safari Trip
+Best time to go on a Tanzania safari trip

 When you should go on a Tanzania safari trip is greatly dependent on what you would like to see, although the wildlife viewing is great all year round.
 Tanzania has two main seasons: the dry season and the green (wet) season, both of which have their own benefits.